gsmet/talks/content/2022-06-github-automation-quarkus-jnation/5-demo2-conclusion.md

 ## In short

-* Based on the Airline library: no manual parsing!
+* Airline library: no manual parsing!
 * Permissions with `@Permission(ADMIN)` or `@Team("your-team")`
 * Scope: issues, pull requests or both
 * Help generation